ronlobo/dart-angular2-quickstart/README.md

 ## Installation

-Install the [Dart SDK](https://www.dartlang.org/downloads/) Install [Dartium]
+Install the [Dart SDK](https://www.dartlang.org/downloads/)

+Install [Dartium]

-Note: Under Linux, you may need a more recent version than the stable repository (either install the SDK by hand or try the dev channel)
+Note: Under Linux, you may need a more recent version than the one that is the stable repository (either install the SDK by hand or try the dev channel)

 ### from an editor